Term Life Insurance

 American Express is an advertiser on The Military Wallet.
 Terms Apply to American Express benefits and offers.

 Life insurance is an important piece of one’s overall financial plan.
-This is because the proceeds from a life insurance policy can be used to ensure that loved ones and other dependents do not face financial hardship in the case of the insured’s passing.
+This is because the proceeds from a life insurance policy can help ensure that loved ones and other dependents do not face financial hardship in the event of the insured’s passing.

-Throughout the years, the life insurance industry has grown a great deal – and with that growth has come the emergence of many different types of policies.
-Today, there are life insurance policies that are designed to fit a variety of different needs.
+Over the years, the life insurance industry has grown significantly, and with that growth has come the emergence of many different types of policies.
+Today, there are life insurance policies designed to fit a variety of needs.
 These policies are divided into two key categories – term and permanent.

 What is Term Life Insurance?

-Term life insurance is the most basic form of all life insurance policies.
+Term life insurance is the most basic form of life insurance.
 This is because term life insurance offers only death benefit coverage, without any type of cash value or investment component.

 As its name implies, term life insurance is purchased for a set period of time, or “term.”
-Typically, these time periods are ten years, fifteen years, twenty years, or even thirty years.
+Typically, these time periods are 10, 15, 20, or even 30 years.
 Many insurance companies will also offer a one-year renewable term life option.

-Term life policies have lower premiums than permanent policies with the same amount of coverage.
+Term life policies have lower premiums than permanent policies with the same coverage amount.
 This is especially the case for insureds who are young and in good health at the time of application.

-The lower premium is due in large part to the fact that the premium payment is going only towards the death benefit coverage and not into a cash or savings component.
+The lower premium is due in large part to the fact that the premium payment goes only toward the death benefit coverage, not into a cash or savings component.
 Therefore, some of the primary characteristics of term life insurance include “temporary” protection, low cost, and no cash value build-up.

 How Term Life Insurance Works

-Once the “term” of coverage has elapsed, the insured may need to renew his or her policy to continue coverage.
-At that time, it is likely that the new premium will be higher, based on the insured’s older age (as well as any potential health issues that they may have developed).
+Once the “term” of coverage has elapsed, the insured may need to renew their policy to continue coverage.
+At that time, the new premium is likely to be higher, given the insured’s older age (as well as any potential health issues they may have developed).

-Should the insured pass away while the policy is in force, the amount of the death benefit will be paid out to the named beneficiary (or beneficiaries, if there are more than just one).
-These proceeds are received free of income taxation, which can allow the beneficiary to make use of the full dollar amount.
+Should the insured pass away while the policy is in force, the death benefit will be paid to the named beneficiary (or beneficiaries, if there is more than one).
+These proceeds are received free of income tax, which allows the beneficiary to use the full dollar amount.

 Term versus Permanent Life Insurance Policies